linkeddatacenter/kees/README.md

 **kees:InferredDataGraph** states a named graph that contains only RDF statements derived from a reasoning.

-**kees:LinkedDataGraph** states a named graph that contains only RDF statements derived from a data source.
+[TO BE REVISED] **kees:LinkedDataGraph** states a named graph that contains only RDF statements derived from a data source.
-The source MUST be referrenced as dcat:accessURL property in at least a dcat:Distribution of a dcat:Dastasets, part of a dset:Catalog.
+The source MUST be referrenced as dct:source property with a range dcat:Dastasets.
-A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Catalog, dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.
+A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.
+[NOTE. this concept should be extended to cover the case of a graph with more than a data source or from a a portion of a data source]

 Beside classes and properties, kees vocabulary defines a set of individuals:

-- **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES specifications (see below)
+- **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES guard specifications (see below)

 - **kees:trustMetric** defines a generic trust metric computed on an arbitrary requirements.

 - **kees:trustGraphMetric** defines a metric that evaluate a subjective trust value for a graph with a specific name.
-Can be used in graph quality observation. i.e.:
+Can be used in graph quality observations.

-The previous statements appy to all tripes contained in a named graph with `sd:name  :a_graph`

 - **kees:sparqlQueryConstructOperation** states the datatype of a literal string containing a sparql query CONSTRUCT operation.
 - **kees:sparqlQuerySelectOperation** states the datatype of a literal string containing a sparql query SELECT operation.
+- **kees:sparqlQueryDescribeOperation** states the datatype of a literal string containing a sparql query DESCRIBE operation.
 - **kees:sparqlQueryAskOperation** states the datatype of a literal string containing a sparql query ASK operation.

 TODO: A formal definition of kees vocabulary is availabe as a [RDFS file](v1/kees.rdf).